European single market: Northern Ireland

 The United Kingdom of Great Britain and Northern Ireland left the European Union at the end of January 2020 and left the single market in December 2020.
 Under the terms of the Northern Ireland Protocol of the Brexit withdrawal agreement, Northern Ireland remains aligned to the European single market in a limited way to maintain an open border on the island of Ireland.
 This includes legislation on sanitary and phytosanitary standards for veterinary controls, rules on agricultural production/marketing, VAT and excise in respect of goods, and state aid rules.
 It also introduces some controls on the flow of goods to Northern Ireland from Great Britain.

 Under the terms of the Protocol, the Northern Ireland Assembly has the power by a simple majority to continue or terminate the protocol arrangements.
 In the event that consent to continue is not given, the arrangements would cease to apply after two years.
 The Joint Committee would make alternative proposals to the UK and EU to avoid a hard border on the island of Ireland.

+Andorra and San Marino

+The EU Council authorized the signature and provisional application of the Association Agreement with San Marino and Andorra, on 16 July 2026.
+Once the relevant legislation passes the EU Parliament, both countries will provisionally participate in the Single Market.

 Akrotiri and Dhekelia

-Akrotiri and Dhekelia, the British Sovereign Base Areas, located on the island of Cyprus, are integral parts of the EU Customs Union, allowing goods to move freely.
+Akrotiri and Dhekelia, the British Sovereign Base Areas located on the island of Cyprus, are integral parts of the EU Customs Union, allowing goods to move freely.